regnarg/bc/text/changedet.md

 directory file descriptors as "pointers to inodes".
 This will later prove crucial in elliminating many race conditions.

-### Change Detection in a Single File
+### Change detection in a single file

 Let's start off with something trivial: detecting changes in a single file.
 First we need to decide what to store as internal state.
 Against that internal state we shall be comparing the file upon the next scan.
 One option is to store a checksum (e.g. MD5) of the file's content.
-However, this makes scans rather slow, as they have to read the complete content of each file.
+However, this makes scans rather slow, as they have to read the complete contents of each file.
 This is unfortunate as today's file collections often contain many large files that rarely ever change (e.g. audio and video files).